1st Year Adviser (for CS and SE students): Isla Ross

 If the problem is not resolved by contacting the class lecturer or it is a more general academic problem, such as a timetabling issue, you should speak to the Year Adviser, Isla Ross.
 If you would like an appointment for a zoom meeting just send an email with a few times that suit you.

 If you are having personal problems that are affecting your academic work then you should speak to your Personal Development Adviser (PDA).
 If you wish to contact your PDA, just send them an email in the first instance.
-You can find your PDA Adviser’s name and email address on your Pegasus curriculum record in due course but your PDA should contact you near the start of term with an introduction.
-If you have any problems contacting your PDA please contact John Levine, Head of CIS Undergraduate Teaching.
+You can find your PDA’s name and email address on your Pegasus curriculum record in due course.
+You should have an initial meeting with your PDA on 20th September 2023.
+If you miss this then your PDA should contact you near the start of term with an introduction.

 The University has published its Academic Policies & Procedures.
 This contains clear guidelines of what information should be lodged where and when if there are circumstances which are having a detrimental impact on your studies and which you wish to be considered by the examination board or appeals committee.